-Our System Solutions Engineering Headquarters will propose customer-oriented solutions, in addition to discrete products, and enhance engineering support.
-Our Japan Sales Headquarters and International Sales Headquarters will work together to build a marketing structure aligned to the corporate strategy.
+Our Marketing Headquarters will propose customer-oriented solutions, in addition to individual products, and enhance engineering support.
+Our Automotive Sales Headquarters and Industrial & Consumer Sales Headquarters will work together at all locations to build a sales expansion system in line with the corporate strategy.